Best DIY Home Security Systems of 2023

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.

 Long contracts can be scary; SimpliSafe's month-to-month plans aren't.
-SimpliSafe is a great system if you're curious about a new system but don't want a long-term relationship right out of the gate.
+SimpliSafe is a great option if you're curious about adding a security system but don't want a long-term relationship right out of the gate.
 It's a reader favorite, and we agree wholeheartedly.

 pro